 1715-1718 – Yamasee War – In southern Carolina, an Indian confederation led by the Yamasee came close to exterminating a white settlement in their region.

 1754-1763 – French and Indian War – A conflict between France and Britain for possession of North America.
-For various motivations, most Algonquian tribes allied with the French; the Iroquois with the British.
+For various motivations, most Algonquian tribes allied with the French and the Iroquois with the British.

-1763 – Pontiac’s Rebellion – In the Ohio River Valley, War Chief Pontiac and a large alliance drove out the British at every post except Detroit.
+1763 – Pontiac’s Rebellion – War Chief Pontiac and a large alliance drove out the British at every post except Detroit in the Ohio River Valley.
 After besieging the fort for five months, they withdrew to find food for the winter.

 September 14, 1763 – Devil’s Hole Massacre – Seneca double ambush of a British supply train and soldiers.

-July 26, 1764 – Enoch Brown School Massacre – Four Delaware Indians killed a schoolmaster, 10 pupils and a pregnant woman.
+July 26, 1764 – Enoch Brown School Massacre – Four Delaware Indians killed a schoolmaster, ten pupils, and a pregnant woman.
 Amazingly two pupils who were scalped survived.

 1776-1794 – Chickamauga Wars – A series of conflicts that were a continuation of the Cherokee struggle against white encroachment.
 Led by Dragging Canoe, who was called the Chickamauga by colonials, the Cherokee fought white settlers in Tennessee, Kentucky, Virginia, North Carolina, South Carolina, and Georgia.

-July 3, 1778 – Wyoming Valley Massacre – Following a battle with rebel defenders of Forty Fort, Iroquois allies of the Loyalist forces hunt and kill those who flee, then torture to death those who surrendered.
+July 3, 1778 – Wyoming Valley Massacre – Following a battle with rebel defenders of Forty Fort, Iroquois allies of the Loyalist forces hunted and killed those who fled, then tortured to death those who surrendered.

 November 11, 1778 – Cherry Valley Massacre – An attack by British and Seneca Indian forces on a fort and village in eastern New York during the American Revolution.
-The town was destroyed and and 16 defenders were killed.
+The town was destroyed, and 16 defenders were killed.

 1785-1795 – Old Northwest War – Fighting occurred in Ohio and Indiana.
 Following two humiliating defeats at the hands of native warriors, the Americans won a decisive victory under “Mad Anthony” Wayne at the Battle of Fallen Timbers.